 Photography: Miguel Varanda

-You can read Part 1 of this series with Malin Holmudd HERE and we have plenty more interior design inspiration for you, so don’t worry!
+You can read Part 1 of this series with Malin Holmudd HERE and we have plenty more interior design inspiration for you, so do not worry!

 Sophia Groves is a photographer, graphic designer, and writer based in London, and co-founder of the production company View From The Van Productions.